-Empirical findings highlight the perils of ignoring size.
+Total participation has several countervailing advantages.
+Measuring the number of actions-thus, when divided by population, the individual's hazard of participating-follows naturally from the conception of protest as collective action.
+Theories often postulate that the effect of protest increases with the total number of participants.
+In practice, movements act as if they are trying to mobilize more people.
+Alongside these theoretical considerations, empirical findings highlight the significance of size.
 Measured by participants, the size distribution of events-like demonstrations, strikes, and riots-does not range modestly around a typical value.
 Such protest events have a heavy tail: most events are small, but a few are massive.
 Even when we confine attention to events in one small city (like strikes in Peoria) or divide participants by population (as with riots), there is pronounced inequality in size.
 How far does this generalization hold?
 It does not apply to every form of protest; an exception is suicide protest.
-It may not apply in some social contexts.
-But the generalization does hold for the phenomena that are the staple of sociological analyses of protest events.
-For the purpose of analysis, sociologists usually aggregate protest events over time intervals (like years) or across geographical units (like cities).
-Under aggregation, there is no high correlation between event frequency and total participation.
-Four time series yield correlation coefficients from .10 to .46; with city as the unit of observation, the coefficient does not exceed .64.
-Perhaps other datasets will reveal higher correlations, but this will need to be
+It may not apply in some social contexts.22 But the generalization does hold for the protest events that are the staple of sociological analysis.23